Mary French (netball)

 Mary French (13 February 1926 – 15 January 2016) was an England netball international, coach, umpire and administrator.
 As a player she represented England at the 1949 England Scotland Wales Netball Series and captained England during the 1956 away series against South Africa.
-Between 1967 and 1975, she served as England head coach, including at the 1967, 1971 and 1975 World Netball Championships.
+Between 1967 and 1975, she served as England head coach, including at the 1967, 1971 and 1975 World Netball Tournament.
 Between 1984 and 1986, she served as Wales head coach.
 Between 1963 and 2015, French attended 13 different World Netball Championships either as a coach, volunteer or spectator.

 Early life, education and family

 French was born Mary Patricia Bushell on 13 February 1926 and grew up in Brockley, South London.
 She initially attended Mary Datchelor School.
 Between 1943 and 1946 she attended Dartford College of Physical Education.
 She began teaching at Purley County School and later moved on to teach mathematics at Croydon High School.
 In 1957, she married Philip French, a bank inspector, and they had two daughters, Jaqi and Nicky.
 Both of her daughters attended Croydon High School while she was a teacher there.
 Philip French died in 1985.